FHOOEAIST/geofiles/README.md

 1. `scale` for adding scale information
 2. `translate` for translation information
 3. `rotate` for rotation angular information
-4. `meta` for arbitrary meta information.
-Every meta entry contains a key as first element followed by one or more values
+4. `meta` for arbitrary object based meta information.
+Every meta entry contains a key as first element followed by one or more values.
+Reserved keys:
+    - `type` for object type information
+5. `metaf` for arbitrary file based meta information.
+Every meta entry contains a key as first element followed by one or more values.
+Reserved keys:
-5. `tu` for defining the translation unit (default is metres `m`)
+    - `tu` for defining the translation unit (default is metres `m`)
-6. `ru` for defining the rotation unit (default is degrees `deg`)
+    - `ru` for defining the rotation unit (default is degrees `deg`)

 Example: